-With 2:10 left in the first period players of both teams are assessed roughing minors.
-One of the players must go to the dressing room due to an injury.
+With 2:10 left in the first period, a minor penalty is called on a player who must go to the dressing room due to an injury.
 Must the team of the injured player put a player in the Penalty Box to serve this penalty?
 If yes, does it have to be a player who was on the ice?
 When does it have to be someone on the ice?
 Where do you find this in the rule book?